datastaxdevs/workshop-intro-to-cassandra/README.md

 To complete the workshop and get verified badge, follow these simple steps:

 1. Watch the workshop live or recorded.
-2. Complete the workshop practice as described below and make the screenshot of the last step ("Execute CRUD").
+2. Complete the workshop practice as described below and make the screenshot of the last step (result of the `DELETE` in "Execute CRUD").
 3. Complete the following short courses: [Cassandra Data Modeling](https://www.datastax.com/node/3272) and [Cassandra Query Language](https://www.datastax.com/dev/scenario/try-it-out-cassandra-query-language-cql).
 Take screenshots of the "Congratulations" page from each course.
 4. [Submit the Homework](https://github.com/datastaxdevs/workshop-intro-to-cassandra/issues/new?assignees=HadesArchitect&labels=homework%2C+wait+for+review&template=homework.md&title=%5BHW%5D+%3CNAME%3E) attaching the screenshots.